CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 To **create a new application**,

-* You also optionally have the possibility to decide whether the application should keep the deliveries history or not: set *--inplace-mode* argument to match your requirement.
+* You also optionally have the possibility to decide whether the application should keep the delivered version history or not: set *--no-version-history* argument to match your requirement.
 * Whether or not to display log information on screen by setting *--verbose* argument to either true or false.

 **Important note**